blburns/simple-nfsd/automation/README-SIMPLIFIED.md

 - All additional VM configurations are commented out but can be easily re-enabled
 - The automation tooling supports both alias names (ubuntu_dev, centos_dev) and full box names
 - VM files (`.vagrant/`, logs) are excluded from version control
+- VMs run in headless mode for better resource efficiency